monyone/aribb24.js/README.md

     * currently, replace to full-width character only supported.
 * keepAspectRatio: keep caption's aspect ratio in any container. (default: true)
 * enableRawCanvas: enable raw video resolution canvas. it can get getRawCanvas method.
-* useStrokeText: use render outer stroke by strokeText API. (default: true)
+* useStroke: use render outer stroke by strokeText or stroke (strokeText or stroke) API. (default: true)
 * useHighResTextTrack: use polling instead of native cuechange event for b24 TextTrackCue handling.
 * useHighResTimeupdate: use polling instead of native timeupdate event for id3 TextTrackCue handling.
 * enableAutoInBandMetadataTextTrackDetection: enable InBand Metadata (id3) TextTrack auto detection. (default: true)